Australian Genetics of Depression Study: Anti-depressant Cell-omics

 What does participation in this research involve?

-We will ask you to complete an online questionnaire about your personal experiences of depression focussing on symptoms and response to treatments.
-The questionnaire will take about 30 minutes to complete.
+We will ask you to complete an online questionnaire about your personal experiences of depression focusing on symptoms and response to treatments.
+The questionnaire will take about su minutes to complete.
 We will ask you to provide a blood sample by attending a local pathology clinic.

 We would like to acknowledge and thank Professor Alex Hewitt, University of Tasmania, and colleagues for the use of this You tube video “What to expect if you participate in iPSC research”.
 He created this video for his research of eye diseases deriving iPSCs from skin cells.
 The goals of his research were different from ours, but the iPSC principles are the same.